 The Test and Trace Payment is taxable if you are a taxpayer but is not subject to National Insurance Contributions.
 HMRC will automatically collect tax from your pay through your tax code, or self-employed recipients should report the payment on their 20/21 Self-Assessment tax return.

-People who live in North East Derbyshire and have received notification from NHS Test and Trace on or after the 28 September 2020 or identified as a close contact by the NHS COVID-19 App from the 10 December 2020 to self-isolate, or the parent/guardian of a child 15 and under, 16-25 requiring additional support needs, advised to isolate from the school or child care provider will be entitled to a £500 support payment if you meet all of the following requirements:
+People who live in North East Derbyshire and have received notification from NHS Test and Trace on or after the 28 September 2020 or identified as a close contact (prior to the 16th August 2021) by the NHS COVID-19 App from the 10 December 2020 to self-isolate, or the parent/guardian of a child 15 and under, 16-25 requiring additional support needs, advised to isolate from the school or child care provider will be entitled to a £500 support payment if you meet all of the following requirements:

 - You comply with the NHS Test and Trace notification to self-isolate;